kernelci/kernelci-api/doc/local-instance.md

 > **Note** Admin API token created in the previous section can be used for
 > initial Pipeline instance testing.
 In production environment the best
-> practice would be to create a separate (non-admin) user with required scopes
+> practice would be to create a separate (non-admin) user and generate
-> and generate a new API token for that user.
+> a new API token for that user.

 ### Start docker-compose